influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/management/create.md

 title: influxctl management create
 description: >
-  The `influxctl management create` command creates a management token used to perform administrative tasks in an InfluxDB Cloud Dedicated cluster.
+  The `influxctl management create` command creates a management token used to perform administrative tasks in an InfluxDB cluster.
 menu:
-  influxdb_cloud_dedicated:
+  influxdb_clustered:
     parent: influxctl management
 weight: 301
 ---